sbenson09/sbscanner/README.md

 * click

 ## Limitations
-* The scanner does not support the scanning of UDP ports.
+* The scanner assumed TCP, and does not support the scanning of UDP ports.
 * The scanner requires URL values, and thus, all scan targets must be prefixed with http(s)://.
+* Testing has been limited to webservers running on localhost via docker.
+Additional testing with remote targets at scale.

 ## Tests
 To run the tests associated with this scanner, run `python tests.py`